ostinelli/apnotic/README.md

 |-----|-----
 | :cert_path | Required.
 The path to a valid APNS push certificate in .pem or .p12 format, or any object that responds to `:read`.
 | :cert_pass | Optional.
 The certificate's password.
-| :uri | Optional.
+| :url | Optional.
 Defaults to https://api.push.apple.com:443.

 It is also possible to create a connection that points to the Apple Development servers by calling instead: